adrienemery/auv-control/README.md

-# auv-control
+# auv-control-database

-Control Software for AUV's.
+This is main API code for managing AUV's, planning trips, logging data.